Aerojet to pay Orbital $50 million over Antares rocket accident

-CAPE CANAVERAL, Fla (Reuters) - Aerojet Rocketdyne Holdings Inc (AJRD.N) will pay Orbital ATK (OA.N) $50 million to settle a dispute stemming from an Antares rocket launch accident last year that destroyed a load of cargo bound for the International Space Station, Aerojet said on Thursday.
+CAPE CANAVERAL, Fla.
+Sept 24 (Reuters) - Aerojet Rocketdyne Holdings Inc will pay Orbital ATK $50 million to settle a dispute stemming from an Antares rocket launch accident last year that destroyed a load of cargo bound for the International Space Station, Aerojet said on Thursday.

 The company also said it would take title to 10 AJ-26 rocket engines previously earmarked for Orbital, one of two companies hired by NASA to fly cargo to the station after the agency retired its space shuttles.